BumboBlast/pysweeper/README.md

 ### Directions:
 Run main.py with your favorite Python interpreter.<br>
-Left click checks a square for a mine.
-Right click toggles the flag for the square.
+Left-click checks a square for a mine.
+Right-click toggles the flag for the square.

 --------------------------------------------
 ### IDE Information: